SamuelLarkin/LizzyConversion/PORTAGE_sharedTranslatingRescoringNbestLists.md

 #### Rescoring Script

 Like for training a rescoring model, the `rescore.py` script can be used to run all steps in rescored translation: nbest-list generation, feature-file generation, and nbest rescoring to select the best candidates.
-Assuming a rescoring model, `rescore-model.rat`, has been trained using the procedure described in the PORTAGE_sharedTrainingOptimizingWeights!RescoringScript#RescoringScript section, the following command will write a final translation to the file `text_fr.rule.rat`:
+Assuming a rescoring model, `rescore-model.rat`, has been trained using the procedure described in the [RescoringScript#RescoringScript](PORTAGE_sharedTrainingOptimizingWeights.md) section, the following command will write a final translation to the file `text_fr.rule.rat`:
 |   rescore.py -trans --nbest-size 1000 -f canoe.ini.cow -msrc text_fr.rule \
 |      rescore-model.rat text_fr.tok text_en*.al >& log.rat-trans